csinva/csinva.github.io/_notes/stat/linear_models.md

   1. the prediction of the value of the respone variable Y which corresponds to any chose value, $x_o$ of the predictor variable
   2. the estimation of the mean response $\mu_o$ when X = $x_o$

-### assumptions

-1. There exists a linear relation between the response and predictor variable(s).
-   - otherwise predicted values will be biased
-2. The error terms have the constant variance, usually denoted as $\sigma^2$.
-   - otherwise prediction / confidence intervals for Y will be affected
-3. The error terms are independent, have mean 0.
-   - otherwise a predictor like time might have been omitted from the model
-4. Model fits all observations well (no outliers).
-   - otherwise misleading fit
-5. The errors follow a Normal distribution.
-   - otherwise usually ok

-- assessing regression assumptions

-  1. look at scatterplot
-  2. look at residual plot
-     - should fall randomly near 0 with similar vertical variation, magnitudes
-  3. Q-Q plot / normal probability plot
-     - standardized residulas vs. normal scores
-     - values should fall near line y = x, which represents normal distribution
-  4. could do histogram of residuals
-     - look for normal curve - only works with a lot of data points

-  - lack of fit test - based on repeated Y values at same X values

 ### variable transformations

 - if assumptions don't work, sometimes we can transform data so they work